Trouvez un dénombrement mis à jour des cas de COVID-19 en Californie et par comté sur notre outil de suivi ici.

 When children can get any of the COVID-19 vaccines will depend on their age, but some teenagers could start rolling up their sleeves before long.

-meaning some high schoolers could get their shots whenever they become eligible in their area.
+the Pfizer vaccine is already cleared for use starting at age 16, meaning some high schoolers could get their shots whenever they become eligible in their area.
 Pfizer and Moderna expect to release study data on children ages 12 and older over the summer.

 Plans to start studies in children 11 and younger will begin later this year.
 Moderna’s vaccine is currently only cleared for use for people 18 and older.